zghet23/ecs-deploy-apm/README.md

 │   └───requirements.txt

 ## 2.1 Application running in Cluster:
-Here is the code of the application running by himself without any DataDog configuration added yet.
+Here is the code of the application running by itself without any DataDog configuration added yet.
 Application running alone:
 ```
  import os